matthewdeanmartin/pypi_librarian/README.md

 - twine - too focused on package upload
 - pipenv - too focused on package installation
 - requests - unaware of any specific feature of pypi/warehouse
+- pypi_xmlrpc - only uses the xmlrpc endpoints, which are to be deprecated some day.

 Specific Scenarios
 ----